 *Typically, financial aid is available for non-KSU sponsored study abroad programs.
-This is a conversation to have with both your education abroad advisor as well as financial aid.
+This is a conversation to have with both your Education Abroad Program Coordinator and Financial Aid.

 *Students are required to complete three documents internally for KSU for completing this type of program.
 These forms will be found in the online application.

 Credit Request Form

 This form is where you will list the courses that you will be taking while abroad.

 1. Fill out the top portion with your personal information.

 2. Complete the first column of course title and credit hours using information provided by the study abroad program.

 3. Print out course information and bring it to the academic department that would issue credit for that course.
 For example, if you will be taking a history course in Mongolia, you would take the course description and syllabus to the history department.
 An advisor there will help to determine the KSU equivalency and sign off in the last column.